-Our Head of Pupil Progress has responsibility for leading the Heads of Year as they fulfil their duties which are crucial to the well-being of each pupil and therefore crucial to the well-being of the school.
+Our Director of Pupil Development has responsibility for leading the Pastoral Leaders as they fulfil their duties which are crucial to the well-being of each pupil and therefore crucial to the well-being of the school.

 In the Sixth Form, students are placed in appropriate tutor groups headed by Sixth Form Tutors who are similarly responsible for the overall well-being of their students.